Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Find out which papers are available and how to apply on our COVID-19 website

 The study of the actor's processes through an investigation of Stanislavsky's system for actors and its subsequent developments.

 This popular and enjoyable paper looks at a range of Western actor training methods.
-Classes are taught as practical workshops, and you will have the opportunity to put the ideas you learn into practice in a performed scene study.
+Classes are taught as practical workshops, and you will have the opportunity to put the ideas you learn into practice in a performed scene study and a monologue.

 |Paper title||The Actor|

 |International Tuition Fees (NZD)||$4,073.40|

 - Arts and Music

 - More information link

 Paper Coordinator: Associate Professor Hilary Halba